5 Reasons to Strengthen Your Core

-Not only does it facilitate movement, but it also houses your inner organs and central nervous system.
+Your body’s core does it all—it facilitates movement and houses your inner organs and central nervous system.
 In other words, it helps you do just about everything.
-Here are five reasons to strengthen your core.
+Here are five reasons to work on strengthening it.

 1. Help prevent injuries

 “It’s important to build core stability first, and then build core strength,” Purdy explains.
 “You want to get the deeper muscles working first.”
-Purdy says that when you’ve got a strong core,”everything else will fit into place on top of it,” meaning your overall fitness will improve, making you less prone to injury down the road.
+Purdy says when you’ve got a strong core, “everything else will fit into place on top of it.”
+This means your overall fitness will improve, making you less prone to injury down the road.

-Even though it’s easy to presume that when we’re moving, our extremities do most of the work, the opposite it true: most movement starts at the centre and moves outward.
+Even though it’s easy to presume that when you’re moving, your extremities do most of the work, the opposite is true: most movement starts at the centre and moves outward.
 A rock-solid centre will help ensure that your movements are strong and pain-free.